01 of 27

 While the kitchen was functional, it needed a face-lift.
 New hardware and fresh paint spruced up the old cabinets.
 Afterward, the countertop and shelf were stained a room warming shade.

-The frosting on the cake in this multifunctional living space are the beautiful fabric accessories from pillows and rugs to curtains and throws.Continue to 22 of 27 below.
+The frosting on the cake in this multifunctional living space is the beautiful fabric accessories from pillows and rugs to curtains and throws.Continue to 22 of 27 below.

 22 of 27

 The pint-size bedroom is just as comfy and bright as the rest of the dwelling.
 To view more photos of this charming school bus home, visit House Bus.Continue to 23 of 27 below.